gredta/tasks/README.md

 # tasks
-Task Manager Application built with JavaFX.
-Made to organize our lives using simple functions to add and delete tasks.
+A Task Manager Application built to make my life easier - simple functions to add, store, and delete tasks.